-ISIS Terror Attacks Focused On UK?
-Iraqi Orphans Are Being Groomed As Soldiers
+ISIS Terror Attacks Focused on UK?
+Iraqi Orphans Are Being Groomed as Soldiers

 “It is possible to point to distinctions in terms of the mindset, organisation and strategy of different terrorist groups and therefore it would be wrong to draw a simple comparison between Irish republicanism and the ideology of so-called Islamic State.”

-Hill has emphasized that the terror attacks may focus more on civilians, which is much more terrifying than cause-based attacks like the ones in Iraq.
+Hill has emphasized that the terror attacks may focusmore on civilians, which is much more terrifying than cause-based attacks like the ones in Iraq.

-Hill said that the threats during the 1970s are minute compared to what the government is tackling at the moment.
+Hill said that the threats during the seventies are minute compared to what the government is tackling at the moment.

 Though there are massive threats in the UK, Hill said he would like to thank the intelligence services for doing a great job.
 Since the 7/7 bombings in 2015, there are very few attacks that happened in Britain.